alissonsalin/adp-labs-operation-test/README.md

 ## BUGS

 ### WORKER

+All founded bugs are resolved till now
-Still search for bugs.
+Still search for more...
 Nobody is infallible:smiley:

 BUG | DATE | STATUS
 --------|--------|--------